Critic’s Log - Earthdate: February 14, 2014. Review #81: The Disappearance of Haruhi Suzumiya

 The Disappearance of Haruhi Suzumiya was available by Bandai Entertainment.
 Since they went under, chances are… This movie is out of print.
 One can hope it gets rescued someday.

-With all that said, The Disappearance of Haruhi Suzumiya is an outstanding film with terrific animation, great character development, a great soundtrack. and a complex story that despite some predictability, it keeps the viewer on guard.
-It may not be a perfect film, but it is as good as it gets.
+With all that said, The Disappearance of Haruhi Suzumiya is an outstanding film with terrific animation even though it is awkward at some areas, great character development, a great soundtrack. and a complex story that despite some predictability, it keeps the viewer on guard.

-I give The Disappearance of Haruhi Suzumiya a 10 out of 10, it is a MASTERPIECE!
+I give The Disappearance of Haruhi Suzumiya a 9.9 out of 10, it is EXCELLENT!

 Feel free to leave a comment, and join the club!